vprusso/toqito/paper/paper.md

 therefore require the users to have access to costly licenses.

-`toqito` possesses functions for fundamental operations including the partial trace, partial tranpose, and others. `toqito` also makes use of the `cvxpy` [@diamond2016cvxpy] convex optimization module to solve various semidefinite programs that pertain to problems arising in the study of nonlocal games, state discrimination, and other problems in quantum information.
+`toqito` possesses functions for fundamental operations including the partial trace, partial transpose, and others. `toqito` also makes use of the `cvxpy` [@diamond2016cvxpy] convex optimization module to solve various semidefinite programs that pertain to problems arising in the study of nonlocal games, state discrimination, and other problems in quantum information.